HOA RFP Specifications

 Another important consideration when it comes to selective enforcement is the role of the board of directors.
 The HOA board is responsible for ensuring that rules and regulations are enforced fairly and consistently across the community.
 To do this effectively, board members must be knowledgeable about the rules and regulations, as well as the processes and procedures for identifying and addressing violations.

-Board members should avoid hasty decisions on violations and enforcement, first reviewing the situation and evaluating the facts collectively.
+Board members should avoid hasty decisions on violations and enforcement, reviewing the situation and evaluating the facts collectively.
 The Community Manager can assist the Board with the investigation and gathering information for the Board to review (photos, witness statements, etc.).

-The Board members can prevent an accusation of selective enforcement resulting in a potential lawsuit by following these steps:
+The Board members can prevent an accusation of HOA selective enforcement resulting in a potential lawsuit by following these steps:

 • Set an example and follow the rules as a member of the association and Board representative.